kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class StringReplaceExample and define the main() method to execute the program.
+1.Create a class StringTokenizerExample and define the main() method to run the program.

-2.Use a Scanner object to read a string input from the user.
+2.Use a Scanner object to read a comma-separated string input from the user.

-3.Create a StringBuilder object initialized with the input string.
+3.Create a StringTokenizer object using the input string and "," as the delimiter.

-4.Use the replace(beginIndex, endIndex, replacement) method on the StringBuilder to replace the substring from beginIndex to endIndex - 1 with "Java".
+4.Check if there are tokens remaining using hasMoreTokens().

-5.Print the updated string using System.out.println().
+5.Print the next token using nextToken() if available.